Energy & Manufacturing in Appalachia (EMA)

 Energy Supply Chain Products and Markets offers numerous resources to help companies learn about the energy industry and identify strategies and opportunities to work in the supply chain.
 Engagement professionals are available to share information about the regional players in energy segments.
 They can also offer a one-on-one look at how a company might be most successfully involved in the energy supply chain, including recommendations for next steps on that journey.

-Download The Greener Factory Toolkit
+Download The Energy Efficient Factory Toolkit

 The EMA program has contracted with Subcity to offer the Incentive Finder service at no cost (a $1,000 value).
 Eligible manufacturing companies will receive a personalized report from Subcity that identifies the grants and tax incentives that have the biggest ROI and greatest likelihood of success.
 Subcity can also assist the company to apply for the incentives for an additional fee.